cxn03651/write_xlsx/workbook.md

     :comments
     :status
     :hyperlink_base
     :created - File create date.
-Such be an aref of gmtime() values.
+Should be an aref of gmtime() values.

 See also the
 [`properties.rb`](examples.html#properties)